AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/security-update-available-for-adobe-commerce-apsb25-08.md

 ## Affected products and versions

-Adobe Commerce on Cloud infrastructure and Adobe Commerce on-premises:
+Adobe Commerce on Cloud infrastructure, Adobe Commerce on-premises, and Magento Open Source:

 * 2.4.8-beta2 and earlier
 * 2.4.7-p4 and earlier
 * 2.4.6-p9 and earlier
 * 2.4.5-p11 and earlier
 * 2.4.4-p12 and earlier

-Adobe Commerce B2B 1.5.0 and earlier

 ## Solution for Adobe Commerce on Cloud and Adobe Commerce on-premises Software